Protrepticus (Aristotle): Format

 Like many of Aristotle's lost works, Protrepticus was likely written as a Socratic dialogue, in a similar format to the works of Plato.
 There is good evidence that several of the nineteen works that stand at the head of Diogenes' and Hesychius' lists were dialogues; it may be inferred with high probability, though not with certainty, that the others were so too, but Stobaeus, pp. 59, 61 infra, and Athenaeus, p.
 61 infra, confirm its genuineness.
 The Historia Augusta furthermore says that another lost work, Cicero's Hortensius, was allegedly modeled after the Protrepticus and as the Hortensius, like many of Cicero's extant philosophical works, was known to be written as a dialogue, the Protrepticus was probably one too.

 Content

-The main aim of the work was to convince its reader that they should do philosophy.
+The main aim of the work was to convince its readers that they should do philosophy.
 According to Alexander of Aphrodisias, the argument put forth was that if someone denied that one should do philosophy, then, because whether or not one should do philosophy is itself a philosophical concern, this proves that one should do philosophy in order to investigate the answer.
 Alexander states that the work further investigates the nature of philosophical contemplation and argues that this is also the proper exercise of human beings.